-The clientele contact data that faculty submit in Workload also serve as productivity measures, referred to as Research Delivery Units (RDU), which are used to gain additional state funds for the UF/IFAS research, teaching, and Extension missions.
+The clientele contact data that faculty submit in Workload serve as productivity measures, referred to as Research Delivery Units (RDU), which are used to gain additional state funds for the UF/IFAS research, teaching, and Extension missions.
 RDUs are based on aggregate data for all UF/IFAS faculty and do not contain individual faculty detail.
-Likewise, the Extension Annual Report and yearly County Economic Impacts also utilize combined counts of clientele contacts.
+Likewise, the Extension Annual Report and yearly County Economic Impacts also utilize aggregate counts of clientele contacts.

 Although providing educational information to the community is most common among Extension faculty, it does occasionally occur among those who have no Extension appointment.
 This is why all faculty—regardless of appointment—are asked to provide their clientele contact data in Workload.

 Florida Extension, which includes both the University of Florida and Florida A&M University, defines an Extension contact as an interaction with the intention to convey educational information and classifies the following as legitimate, reportable contacts:

 - individual consultations in the field or the office;